 Apple continues to improve (in theory) its security systems with each OS release.
 Thus, each OS X version is at least a little different than others, and one has show-stopping horrible bugs which prevent real-world usability!

-OS 10.5 Leopard through OS 10.12 Sierra work similarly, yet have individual differences (and bugs).
+OS 10.5 Leopard through OS 10.15 Catalina work similarly, yet have individual differences (and bugs).
 OS 10.4 Tiger works very differently: somewhat bizarre and quirky, yet reliable and minimally buggy (once set up).

 Unless and until Apple fixes their bugs, if you have a choice, use any OS X version from 10.4 Tiger through 10.9 Mavericks except not 10.5 Leopard, or macOS 10.12 Sierra.
-So far as of 27 August 2017, Mail 8 for Yosemite and especially Mail 9 for El Capitan have heinous S/MIME email bugs.
+So far as of the last modification date of this page, Mail 8 for Yosemite and especially Mail 9 for El Capitan have heinous S/MIME email bugs, and Mail 11 for High Sierra introduces a new annoying one.
+Mail 12 for Mojave and Mail 13 for Catalina double-down with even more awful bugs and break Tiger backwards-compatibility.
 The least buggy version to date is OS 10.6 Snow Leopard.
-Next best is 10.4 Tiger, which is very stable once its crazy-insane setup is done to work around its many bugs.
-Each of OS 10.7 through 10.9 and then again 10.12 are about as good/bad in terms of solid S/MIME secure email support in the OS and Mail.
-I very strongly urge those of you who are stuck using 10.5 Leopard, 10.10 Yosemite, or 10.11 El Capitan to follow the links above to learn more about the problem with your OS (or its Mail) and contact Apple with your thoughts and encouragement that they fix their bugs!
+Next best is a tie between OS 10.12 Sierra with the fewest bugs of the more recent OSes, and 10.4 Tiger, which is very stable once its crazy-insane setup is done to work around its many bugs.
+Unfortunately with the new(er) Mojave and Catalina bugs breaking Tiger, i can no longer recommend it as any sort of primary S/MIME Macintosh email system.
+Each of OS 10.7 through 10.9 and then again 10.12 are about as good/bad in terms of solid S/MIME secure email support in the OS and Mail, with 10.12 having a slight edge.
+I very strongly urge those of you who are stuck using 10.5 Leopard, 10.10 Yosemite, 10.11 El Capitan, 10.13 High Sierra, and especially 10.14 Mojave or 10.15 Catalina to follow the links above to learn more about the problem with your OS (or its Mail) and contact Apple with your thoughts and encouragement that they fix their bugs!